Flexible Catalysis: Flexible catalysis of multisets

 \section{Flexible catalysis of multisets}

-We saw in Section 3 that the TTs of $LU$ and $PM$ are equivalent to TTs of multisets over certain groups.
-So it makes sense to look at TTs of multisets separately.
-In subsection 4.1, we give the necessary definitions.
-In subsection 4.2, we examine the case when the group is torsion free.
-It turns out that the TTs arising from such groups behave in a very special way, and understanding them will help us when we turn to more general groups as well.
-Subsection 4.3 deals with general abelian groups, and it culminates in the proof of our main negative result about flexible catalysis of multisets.
-In subsection 4.4, we address a technical detail arising from the fact that quantum states are not simply unit vectors, but unit vectors up to a global phase.
-It is here that we reintroduce the TTs exactly as they already appeared in subsection 3.3.
-We modify our previous results so they apply to these TTs.
-Finally, in subsection 4.5, we give evidence that flexible catalysis is stronger than traditional catalysis in some TTs of multisets, laying the foundations of the main results of this paper.
+We saw in Section \ref{Transformation theories} that the TTs of LU and PM are equivalent to TTs of multisets over certain groups.
+So it makes sense to look at flexible catalysis in TTs of multisets separately.
+In Section \ref{Transformation theory of multisets over a group}, we give the necessary definitions.
+In Section \ref{Torsion-free groups}, we examine the case when the group is torsion-free.
+It turns out that the TTs arising from such groups behave in a very special way because torsion-free groups are orderable (see Propostion \ref{orderability}), and understanding them will help us when we turn to more general groups as well.
+Section \ref{General abelian groups} deals with general abelian groups, and it culminates in the proof of our main negative result about flexible catalysis of multisets.
+In Section \ref{Adding translation as a free operation}, we address a technical detail: we need to slightly modify our statements so that they also apply to the transformation theories of main interest, in which two multisets are equivalent if they are related by a translation.
+It is here that we reintroduce the TTs exactly as they already appeared in Section \ref{The transformation theories of LOCC, LU and PM}.
+Finally, in Section \ref{Advantages from flexibility}, we give evidence that flexible catalysis is stronger than traditional catalysis in some TTs of multisets, laying the foundations of the main positive results of this paper.